 Description Traditional theories of finance are based the assumption that investors are both rational and utility maximizing.
 The Efficient Markets Hypothesis in particular has assumptions about investor behaviour which underpin its key predictions.
 The tenants of beharioural finance disputes the validity of these assumptions.
-This unit challenges traditional theory by examining how decision making and investor behaviour may be driven by personal and market psychology.
+This subject challenges traditional theory by examining how decision making and investor behaviour may be driven by personal and market psychology.

 Discipline Banking, Finance And Related Fields

 Check your HECS Band contribution amount via the Fees page.

 Students should have at least an introductory finance background before entering into this subject.

 - To understand traditional theories of financial asset pricing and investment decision making;

 - To understand the implications of different assumptions about investor rationality and market psychology for taxation systems for asset pricing and investment decision making;